 The Grand at Moon Palace a fantastic family resort in Cancun

-The Grand at Moon Palace is a family friendly all-inclusive resort in Cancun, Mexico.
+The Grand at Moon Palace is a family-friendly all-inclusive resort in Cancun, Mexico.
 And with 1600 rooms they have plenty of room for you to bring the whole family, even extended family.
-Plus, no one will ever get board with the long list of included activities and places to eat and drink.
+Plus, no one will ever get bored with the long list of included activities and places to eat and drink.
+Because it is part of the Palace Resorts family you have access to everything over at Moon Palace as well.

 As soon as you walk in you will be glad you choose this decadent hotel.
 Ladies are greeted with a flower and everyone gets a welcome drink, but it’s the beauty you are immediately thrust into that really takes your breath away.
 Not only is it beautiful, but the entire place smells great.
 They use their signature scent aromatherapy throughout all their indoor spaces and in the rooms.

 Gorgeous Guest Rooms